Occupational Health Sciences-Industrial Hygiene

 • To endow our students with the multidisciplinary technical foundations and attitudes necessary to continue to learn throughout their professional careers

-• Understand the essential scientific and practical elements of the anticipation, recognition, evaluation, control, and management of health hazards in the workplace
+1. Understand the essential scientific and practical elements of the anticipation, recognition, evaluation, management, control and communication of health hazards in the workplace

-• Apply and communicate knowledge of hazards and risks, in light of applicable guidelines, regulations, and policies, to reduce unsafe exposures and promote healthy working conditions
+2. Apply and communicate knowledge of hazards to reduce unsafe exposures and promote healthy working conditions

-• Formulate or design a system, process, or program to meet desired needs
+2. An ability to formulate or design a system, process, procedure or program to meet desired needs

 Specific Student Outcomes